SillyFreak/tu-wien-software-engineering-notes/notes.typ

 - register pressure: minimize the amount of time a result needs to be held in a register
 - code size: minimize the number of instructions in the flow graph

 Classically, there is an additional requirement for the code motion: no program path that originally did not compute the value may be made to compute the value after code motion.
-This is called "safety", because the extra computation could result in a failure even though the branch containing the failing code wasn't taken.
+This is called "safety", because the extra computation could result in a failure even though the branch originally containing the failing code wasn't taken.

 Trading these in different ways leads to a taxonomy of multiple code motion strategies, for example: